tacticians-academy/teamfight-simulator/README.md

 The largest outstanding project is to script champion abilities.
 (Fortunately, since graphical representations are not required, there is significant overlap and reuse between many units and sets.)

-To get started, find an unimplemented champion from the [current Set milestone](#current-set-support).
-Refer to its spell data in [`academy-library/champions`](https://github.com/tacticians-academy/academy-library/blob/main/dist/set6/champions.ts?ts=2).
+To get started, find an unimplemented issue from the [current Set milestone](#current-set-support).
+Champion abilities are a good place to start – you can refer to spell data in [`academy-library/champions`](https://github.com/tacticians-academy/academy-library/blob/main/dist/set6/champions.ts?ts=2).
 Then, using existing implementations in [`set6/champions`](src/data/set6/champions.ts?ts=2) as a template, give it a try!

-If you're feeling adventurous, you could try tackling something from the [Nice-To-Have's project](https://github.com/orgs/tacticians-academy/projects/2)!